 Destination and beach weddings will always be popular, and if you're planning one, there's no better way to top off your reception than with a fun cake design.
 There are many variations on the tropical theme, including beach cakes, cakes with shells, and even island cakes, but perhaps the most unique is the sandcastle wedding cake.

-Sandcastle Wedding Cake Ideas
+Sandcastle Wedding Cake Design Ideas

-You can get ideas for creative designs by flipping through any coffee-table book of tropical photographs or looking at pictures of sandcastle competitions, but you might also consider designing your own cake and carefully choosing flavors to go with the look.
+Get ideas for creative designs by flipping through any coffee-table book of tropical photographs or looking at pictures of sandcastle competitions, but you might also consider designing your own cake and carefully choosing flavors to go with the look.

 A sandcastle cake is definitely going to involve sand, but thankfully, the kind that cake decorators create tastes a lot better than what you'll find on the beach.
 Most decorators use brown sugar, turbinado sugar, or another type of natural sugar to make fine sand; for a thicker texture, they might use crumbled vanilla wafers, graham crackers, or homemade cookies.